-The Accelerated BS in Information Computer Technology/MS in Network Technology is initiated while oncampus undergraduates are completing the Bachelor of Science.
+The Accelerated from a BSICT to a MSICT is initiated while on-campus undergraduates are completing the Bachelor of Science.
 For this program, graduate student course work begins in the students' fourth year of undergraduate study and can be completed with one academic year of study beyond the bachelor's degree.
 Eligible students who are accepted into the program may count a maximum of 12 credit hours of graduate coursework towards completion of both the BS and MS degrees.
 Students are formally admitted to the master's program after all requirements for the undergraduate degree are completed.

 Undergraduate information computer technology on-campus students may apply for the accelerated program after completion of a minimum of 80 eligible undergraduate credit hours, and students can begin taking graduate courses after completion of a minimum of 95 eligible undergraduate credit hours.
 The minimum GPA at the time of admission and entry to the program is a 3.3 major GPA and a 3.0 overall GPA.
-Students with less than a 3.3 overall GPA must also submit a GRE score to be considered.
 Students are formally admitted to the master's program after all requirements for the undergraduate degree are completed.